growth-mate/docs/src/Dashboard/Pubdashboard.md

 ![Screenshot 2024-07-24 at 22.59.29](https://hackmd.io/_uploads/rkSSsk1K0.png)

-5. Once an ad unit has been deactivated, we can still track its performance by clicking on its **Statistics**.
+5. Once an ad unit has been deactivated, we can still track its performance by selecting **Statistics**.

    ![Screenshot 2024-07-24 at 23.02.06](https://hackmd.io/_uploads/SJL1nykKA.png)